dy/piezo/docs/r&d.md

     - prohibits `x[1..10] <|= # * 2`
     - breaks pipe `0..items[] |> filter(items[#]) |> gain(items[#])` is super-verbose

-## [x] How to represent array pointer in code? -> let's try f64
+## [ ] How to represent array pointer in code? -> let's try f64

-  ?
-ALT: Use multiple stack values?
+  1. Use multiple stack values?
     + allows returning arrays as a couple [ptr,length] instead of storing length in memory
     * see https://hacks.mozilla.org/2019/11/multi-value-all-the-wasm/
     + allows creating multiple buffers from same memory part